Malaysia - A country profile

 Economic profile

-Malaysia’s economy achieved a commendable growth of 4.2 percent in 2016, when it attained a gross domestic product (GDP) of RM1,108.2 billion.12 Growth was led by the services sector, which contributed to 54.3 percent to GDP, followed by the manufacturing (23 percent) and construction sectors (4.5 percent).
-The country’s GDP per capita rose from RM37,123 in 2015 to RM38,887 in 2016.13
+Malaysia’s economy grew at a moderate rate of 4.3 percent in 2019, attaining a gross domestic product (GDP) of MYR1,510.7 billion.
+Growth was led by the services sector, which contributed to 57.7 percent to GDP, followed by the manufacturing (22.3 percent) and agriculture sectors (8.2 percent).13 The country’s GDP per capita rose from MYR44,682in 2018 to MYR46,450 in 2019.14

 Tourism

-Malaysia’s attractions include towering skyscrapers, rugged mountains, sandy beaches and cool highland hideaways.20 The Petronas Twin Towers, also known as KLCC, is an iconic 88-storey twin building located in the capital Kuala Lumpur and is a popular tourist photography spot.21 Mount Kinabalu, located in Sabah, is the highest mountain in Southeast Asia, standing at 4,095 metres and well-known for its botanical and biological species biodiversity.
-Malaysia is also home to many beautiful islands such as Pulau Tioman and Pulau Sipadan, which are popular among snorkelers and divers.22 Its diverse culture also makes the country a “gastronomical paradise” which attracts visitors.23
+Malaysia’s attractions include towering skyscrapers, rugged mountains, sandy beaches and cool highland hideaways.20 The Petronas Twin Towers, also known as KLCC, is an iconic 88-storey twin building located in the capital Kuala Lumpur and is a popular tourist photography spot.21 Mount Kinabalu, located in Sabah, is the highest mountain in Southeast Asia, standing at 4,095 metres and well-known for its botanical and biological species biodiversity.22 Malaysia is also home to many beautiful islands such as Pulau Tioman and Pulau Sipadan, which are popular among snorkelers and divers.22 Its diverse culture also makes the country a “gastronomical paradise” which attracts visitors.23

-In 2016, tourism brought 26.8 million international tourist arrivals who contributed RM182.4 billion (or 14.8 percent) to the country’s GDP.
-This is an increase of four percent (from 25.7 million) in tourist numbers and RM 81.2 billion (from RM69.1 billion, an increase of 18.8 percent) in tourist receipts from 2015.24 Tourist arrivals in 2016 were dominated by visitors from Singapore with 13.3 million arrivals, followed by Indonesia (three million arrivals) and China (2.1 million arrivals).25 In 2020, the country targets to attract 36 million tourists and achieve RM168 billion worth of tourist receipt.26
+In 2019, tourism brought 26.1 million international tourist arrivals who contributed MYR240.2 billion (or 15.9 percent) to the country’s GDP.24 Tourist arrivals in 2019 were dominated by visitors from Singapore with 10.16 million arrivals, followed by Indonesia (3.62 million arrivals) and China (3.11 million arrivals).25

 References